Puerto Rico is distinguished by its poverty and joblessness, which are far worse than in any of the 50 states.

 Puerto Rico’s Medicaid program, Mi Salud, is a program through which the federal government provides assistance to states and territories to pay the medical expenses of certain low-income groups.

 Owing in part to high unemployment and poverty rates, almost half of Puerto Ricans rely on public insurance.
-As of June 2015, 1.6 million people are enrolled in the Medicaid and CHIP program in Puerto Rico.4
+As of December 2018, 1.3 million people are enrolled in the Medicaid and CHIP program in Puerto Rico.
+5

 Eligibility rules in Puerto Rico’s Medicaid program differ in some ways from those in the states.
-Puerto Rico currently provides coverage to children and pregnant women with incomes up to 133% of the Puerto Rico Poverty Level (PRPL).6 Puerto Rico’s eligibility for parents is slightly higher than the federal level at 50% of PRPL.7
+Puerto Rico currently provides coverage to children and pregnant women with incomes up to 133% of the Puerto Rico Poverty Level (PRPL).
+7 Puerto Rico’s eligibility for parents is slightly higher than the federal level at 50% of PRPL.
+8

 Puerto Rico also provides Medicaid-expansion CHIP coverage to children under age 19 with family incomes up to roughly 266% of PRPL as well as coverage to aged, blind, and disabled individuals through the medically needy option.